Can LLMs Identify Tax Abuse?: Experiments and Results

 \subsection{Analysis Verification}

 We test whether an LLM can understand the legal analysis steps in the Analysis section of each strategy.
-The single prompt passed to the LLM consists of all the strategy's authorities, background, and strategy steps, followed by a query about the validity of each step of the analysis.
-We pose this final query in two different ways.
+The single prompt passed to the LLM consists of all the strategy's authorities, background, and strategy steps, followed by a query testing each step of the analysis.
+We pose this query in two different ways.

 In one variation, which we call \textbf{viable}, the query is: ‘‘Even if it is not necessarily correct, is the following analysis potentially viable, based on the information and authorities provided?"
-This corresponds to the U.S. tax-law standard for a disclosed tax strategy to avoid tax penalties: there being a ‘‘reasonable basis" for the strategy, based on one or more tax-law authorities.
-Most taxpayers avoid tax strategies falling short of this standard, so as not to be hit by penalties.
+This corresponds to the U.S. tax-law standard for a disclosed tax strategy to potentially avoid tax penalties: there being a ‘‘reasonable basis" for the strategy, based on one or more tax-law authorities.
+Most taxpayers avoid strategies falling short of this standard.

 In the other variation, which we call \textbf{correct}, the query is: ‘‘Is the following analysis correct based on the information and authorities provided?"
-This standard is much more stringent than viability, requiring that the authorities fully support the tax strategy.
-In practice, many tax-minimization strategies are viable (meaning they will not draw penalties) but not correct under the law (meaning they would fail if tried in court).
+This standard is much more stringent than viability.
+In practice, many tax-minimization strategies are viable (meaning they may avoid penalties) but not correct under the law (meaning they would fail if tested in court).
 Taxpayers hope not to be audited and not to have the correctness of their strategy questioned.

 Human tax advisors pushing a tax strategy often work iteratively with a colleague to sharpen their legal analysis to have a ‘‘reasonable basis" justifying the strategy, making it viable.
-Our domain experts did something similar, passing the analyses to o3, claude-4, and gemini-2.5 and addressing all legally valid concerns the models raised.
+We did something similar, passing the analyses to o3, claude-4, and gemini-2.5 and addressing all legally valid concerns the models raised.
 All of o3 and claude-4's concerns could be addressed, resulting in them finding all 193 analysis steps viable.
 But gemini-2.5 raised some nonsensical concerns.

 For example, when an analysis step referred to dollar amounts calculated ‘‘solely" under \S 951(a)(1)(A), gemini-2.5 insisted that the amount was incorrect because it did not also consider the amounts under \S 951(a)(1)(\textit{B}).
 As another example, gemini-2.5 lacked the background knowledge that dividends paid to a U.S. corporation by its wholly-owned U.S. subsidiary are tax-free.
 Because of such issues, gemini-2.5 found only 185 of the analysis steps viable.